Finance & NDIS | Preparation

 A setting is available in System Preferences::Settings::NDIS to edit the reduced price percentage for cancellations where required, in the 'Cancellation and "no show" management' section:

 Enter the 'New reduced price percentage for cancellations'.
 A percentage of between 0 and 100 may be added, up to 2 decimal places.
-Once entered, select Save:
+Once entered select Save.
+Once saved, confirmation of this change is required before this is applied to all Activities where Cancellations are in place.

 Decide if Client Funding notes should be displayed in the NDIS Support Allocations window